SharePoint/sp-dev-docs/docs/sp-add-ins/create-add-in-parts-to-install-with-your-sharepoint-add-in.md

 ---
 title: Create add-in parts to install with your SharePoint Add-in
-description: Create an add-in part in SharePoint that is available in the Web Part gallery of the host web when you install your SharePoint Add-in. ms.date: 12/14/2017 ms.prod: sharepoint
+description: Create an add-in part in SharePoint that is available in the Web Part Gallery of the host web when you install your SharePoint Add-in. ms.date: 12/14/2017 ms.prod: sharepoint
 ---